 So while your friends are busy checking out travel rates and booking schedules, you’re just there at home watching Netflix and eating pizza.
 How exciting your life is, right?
 But what’s holding you back?
-Guess that SLEEP APNEA problem you just knew about after you’ve been to a sleep study clinic is the reason why you’re staying and that CPAP machine too.
+Guess that SLEEP APNEA problem you just knew about after you’ve been to a sleep study clinic sliver spring is the reason why you’re staying and that CPAP machine too.
 Well, your sleeping disorder is not going to stick with you forever and neither your opportunity to enjoy life today may not happen again tomorrow.
 Lifes’ everyday chances may vary and if you will not follow that gut feeling in saying “this is the moment you’ve been waiting for to see London and visit the Queen”, then you might just be totally missing your chance.

 CPAP: Take It or Leave It?

 Yeah, sleep apnea is one of the well-known sleep disorder around the world.
 It’s a disorder where breathing stops while you’re sleeping, which you are not actually aware of.
 Snoring, gasping and choking are some of the evident symptoms of this disorder.
 Upon waking up, you feel very tired and fatigued.
 In the long run, it will also contribute to diabetes, cardiovascular diseases, obesity, stroke, heart attack and high blood pressure.

 The most common medication for this condition is the use of a CPAP machine every single night.
 It is a machine that has a mask which fits your nose and mouth to ensure that your airways are open and getting the normal oxygen as you sleep at night.
 It can also monitor any breathing changes so your doctor can adjust the medication or add other treatments.